 - Less so in the prequels (written by Herbert's son and Kevin J. Anderson), as shown by the rabid House Moritani that has no qualms about attacking anyone who so much as looks as them sideways, completely ignoring Landsraad rules (including Kanli).
 How does The Emperor respond (especially since their actions were openly endangering the Imperium)?
 By shaking his finger at them.
 It's no wonder that they get bolder and bolder.
 By the end, the ruler of the House is openly threatening the Emperor with a nuke.
 Luckily, his Dragon turned out not to approve of his boss's methods.

-- After becoming Emperor, Paul wages a religious war of conquest that results in dozens of planets being sterilized for refusing to bow down to him as Emperor.
+- Paul Atreides is another exception, though with somewhat more finesse than Rabban; he ultimately takes over Arrakis using an army of fanatical soldiers, a tactical application of atomic weapons, and in the end a Duel to the Death.
+After becoming Emperor, Paul wages a religious war of conquest that results in dozens of planets being sterilized for refusing to bow down to him as Emperor.
 Paul didn't want to do this, but his core following, made up exclusively of religious fanatics, wouldn't have had it any other way.

 - In Robert Howard's Kull stories, Kull at one point announces that he will rule by virtue of his battle axe, unless some noble wishes to challenge him to combat.
 There was a touch of wish fulfillment in that story.